-(1) An extensive transnational, transdisciplinary research undertaking including: a series of educational activities, individual research projects, research seminars and symposia, research exhibitions, and major public events in the form of Research Congresses.
-The constantly evolving process of the research trajectory is registered and made publicly accessible through this online platform; (2) major publications: a critical reader and a catalogue (2012–2013); and (3) an international exhibition (2013).
+included a series of educational activities, individual research projects, research seminars and symposia, research exhibitions, and major public Research Congress events.
+The constantly evolving process of this research trajectory has been registered and made publicly accessible through the online platform formerwest.org.

 In its culminating phase (2014–2016), the project works towards a major publication FORMER WEST: Art and the Contemporary after 1989